 Sian Kelly, from The Velvet Principle

-Recently appointed as Chair of the Society, Sian is the Operations Director of The Velvet Principle; a specialist wayfinding, branding and experiential graphic design consultancy.
-Since forming in 2010, The Velvet Principle has worked on various retail and corporate office projects both in the UK and internationally.
+Sian is the Operations Director of The Velvet Principle; a specialist wayfinding, branding and experiential graphic design consultancy.
+Since forming in 2010, The Velvet Principle has worked on various retail and corporate office projects both in the UK and overseas.

 Sian is keen to promote mutual understanding and appreciation between others working within the property development sector and sign design and wayfinding professionals; and will be exploring opportunities to collaborate with other representative bodies.

 Billy has been working in the sign industry for nearly thirty years.
 He holds an MSc in marketing from University College Dublin.
 He also graduated with a CPIM in production management at Dublin City University, a diploma in Design at DIT Bolton Street and a diploma in International Sales Management, also with the DIT.
 He has completed a degree level course in Business Development in the International Management Institute.

 Billy’s interests are his family, reading, music, art, architecture, golf, keeping (relatively!) fit and getting out and about.
 If pushed, he’ll admit to being a bit of a petrol head in his spare time!